pragmint/open-practices/capabilities/monitoring-systems-to-inform-business-decisions.md

 ### Tracking Everything and Understanding Nothing

 Monitoring everything can create noise and overwhelm teams with data, making it difficult to pinpoint critical insights.
-The goal isn’t more data, it’s to access and analyze the right data to make better decisions.
+The goal isn't more data, it's to access and analyze the right data to make better decisions.
 When you contextualize data with historical comparisons or business relevance, you can more fully understand and use it to make informed decisions.

 ## Assessment